 In this chapter, I will ask you to turn your curiosity on yourself again.
 Not on your thinking directly, however.
 Through the key idea of this chapter - curiosity is the antidote to contraction - I will invite you to delve into your Deeper Self: the unconscious parts of you, from your genetics and your life experience, that often govern your behaviour.
 When we do this, we give ourselves a greater opportunity to choose not to act on out-of-date evolutionary or learned instincts.
 If we want to live more as our Higher Selves, then in the long term it is vital to be courageous enough to look deeply at our experience of life.
 From this place, we can begin to untangle the patterns which hold us back, which leave us contracted.
-Curiosity is the path to understanding our Deeper Selves, we can see more and more the traps that we sometimes fall into.
+Curiosity is the path to understanding our Deeper Selves, where we come from and what matters to us at our core.
+By understanding our Deeper Selves, we can see more and more the traps that we sometimes fall into.
 Once we see these traps, we can choose to make the choices of our Higher Selves.